 In May 2020, GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
 The objective of this Statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) and is based on the standards established in GASB Statement No. 87, Leases, as amended.
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2022 (Roswell Park's fiscal year ending March 31, 2024).
-The financial impact of adopting this statement is currently being evaluated.
+The financial impact of adopting this statement is expected to materially impact Roswell Park.

-Reclassifications: Certain prior year amounts were reclassified to conform to the 2021 consolidated financial statement presentation.
+Reclassifications: Certain prior year amounts were reclassified to conform to the 2022 consolidated financial statement presentation.

-Subsequent Events: These consolidated financial statements have not been updated for subsequent events occurring after June 8, 2021, which is the date these consolidated financial statements were available to be issued.
+Subsequent Events: These consolidated financial statements have not been updated for subsequent events occurring after June 15, 2022, which is the date these consolidated financial statements were available to be issued.